pirovc/genome_updater/README.md

 Usage:
 ------

-On the first run, genome_updater creates a folder (-o) for the database files and downloads the current version based on selected parameters (database, organism group, refseq category, assembly level and file type(s)).
+- On the first run, genome_updater creates a folder (-o) for the database files and downloads the current version based on selected parameters (database, organism group, refseq category, assembly level and file type(s))

-The same command executed again will identify previous files and update the database.
+- The same command executed again will identify previous files and update the database

-MD5 check is available with the option -m.
+- MD5 check is available with the option -m

-Check for updates with the -k option (first time or update).
+- Check for updates with the -k option (first time or update)

-genome_updater also can re-download missing files and remove extra files from the database folder (-x).
+- genome_updater can re-download missing files and remove extra files from the database folder (-x)

-Only re-download missing files without looking for updates with -i.
+- Only re-download missing files without looking for updates with -i

-Is it possible to obtain the taxonomic database version on each run by activating the parameter -a.
+- Is it possible to obtain the taxonomic database version on each run by activating the parameter -a

-Extended reports for downloaded files for better integration are available (-u and -r).
+- Extended reports for downloaded files for better integration are available (-u and -r)

 Running examples:
 -----------------
 	# Download bacterial complete genomes sequences on refseq (checking md5)
 	./genome_updater.sh -d "refseq" -g "bacteria" -c "all" -l "Complete Genome" -f "genomic.fna.gz" -o refseq_bacteria/ -t 12 -m

-	# Download bacterial and fungal reference genome sequences, annotations and assembly reports on refseq
+	# Download bacterial and fungal reference genome sequences, annotations and assembly reports on refseq with extended reports
-	./genome_updater.sh -d "refseq" -g "archaea,bacteria,fungi" -c "reference genome" -l "all" -f "genomic.fna.gz,genomic.gff.gz,assembly_report.txt" -u -r -o sequences/ -t 12
+	./genome_updater.sh -d "refseq" -g "archaea,bacteria,fungi" -c "reference genome" -l "all" -f "genomic.fna.gz,genomic.gff.gz,assembly_report.txt" -u -r -o sequences/ -t 12 -r -u

 	# Just check for archaeal entries on refseq/genbank
 	./genome_updater.sh -d "all" -g "archaea" -c "all" -l "all" -f "genomic.fna.gz" -k